This is another in a series of posts about why digital pianos often sound bad in live performance, and what can be done about it.

 Update: based on my investigations here and elsewhere, I’ve designed a new loudspeaker system to deal with the challenges of turning piano samples into naturalistic live piano sound.
 Visit taylorsoundlabs.com to purchase or get more info.

-This issue has vexed me for years, but I’ve only recently measured it and tracked down what I think is the cause: interference between doubled harmonics when two or more notes are played at the same time.
-The nature of this interference depends on the micro-timing (on the order of milliseconds) between struck notes.
+This issue has vexed me for years, but I’ve only recently measured it and tracked down what I think is the cause: interference between coincident harmonics when two or more notes are played at the same time.
+The nature of this interference (constructive vs. destructive) depends on the micro-timing (on the order of milliseconds) between struck notes.
 Timing at that scale is pretty much impossible for a player to control accurately and consistently; it ends up being somewhat random, which accounts for the inconsistency of the timbral distortion I’ve been hearing.

 The relative phase of the two 522Hz tones depends on the timing of the key strikes, which are never exactly simultaneous.
 The timing difference between in-phase and out-of-phase is half a wave cycle; at 522Hz this is less than 1ms, short enough to be inconsistent in real-life playing.